Should I give my baby probiotic yogurt?

 The baby’s gut lining at this time, is permeable, to allow for the maximum nourishment of colostrum.
 A few hours after birth, a protective barrier forms on the baby’s mucosal lining which is further reinforced with beneficial bacteria and good yeast.

 The earliest bacteria to arrive into the intestines colonize the ecosystem and build the baby’s immunity.
-You want the right kind of bacteria to get to your baby’s gut first, so eat a lot of fermented foods while breastfeeding during those early months.
+You want the right kind of bacteria to get to your baby’s gut first, so eat a lot of fermented foods or take probiotic supplements before birth and while breastfeeding during those early months.

 If the protective barrier formed in your baby’s intestinal lining is not strong enough or lacks good bacteria, food and toxins leak into the blood and its body interprets this as an invasion.